Pleshey: History

 Humphrey IX never married and Pleshey was inherited in 1361 by William's son and heir, Humphrey de Bohun X (b.
 1342), last male heir of the direct line.
 This Humphrey inherited both his uncle's and his father's titles and became Earl of Hereford, Essex, and Northampton.
 His only heirs at his death on 13 January 1373 were two young daughters, Eleanor and Mary.

 Between 1361 and 1384 a group of Augustinian friars created the de Bohun manuscripts at Pleshey Castle; eleven books, one of them a Psalter, celebrating Mary de Bohun's marriage to Henry Bolingbroke, the future Henry IV, King of England.
 The Mary de Bohun Psalter is now in the Fitzwilliam Museum.
 Mary, who died before her husband became king, was the mother of Henry V, of Agincourt fame.

 The castle then passed (through the marriage of Eleanor) to Thomas of Woodstock, Duke of Gloucester, the youngest son of Edward III.
 His nephew, Richard II, outraged by his uncle's opposition, had him arrested at Pleshey and taken to France.
 Two years later the Duke of Exeter was taken to Pleshey Castle and executed for plotting against the king.

-Pleshey Castle's claim to fame includes Shakespeare's play Richard II, in which Thomas of Woodstock's widow asks for a visit from Edmund of York:
+Pleshey Castle is mentioned in Shakespeare's play Richard II, in which Thomas of Woodstock's widow asks for a visit from Edmund of York: